stats4sd/rms-website/README.md

 ```

 **NOTE**: This site uses Vite to compile CSS and JS assets, instead of Laravel Mix.
+This means that:
-This means that `npm run dev` is now the same as `npm run watch`.
+ - `npm run dev` is now the same as `npm run watch`.
+ - If you try to load the site locally without running `npm run dev`, you'll get a "Vite manifest not found" error.

 To start working on the front-end, run `npm run dev` in a new terminal tab, then you can open the site (e.g. http://rms-website.test)